Arcanum Bride - Poem by Georgios Venetopoulos

 A golden ring of oaths and solitaire

-angelical her face in streams of air;
+angelical her face in streams of air

-Amid the dusky shadows of tree tops,
+amid the dusky shades of tall tree tops,

 a quilt of nimbus covered me and cried,

-she fled above the cumulus to deem,
+unreal, she fled above the ringing field

 Read this poem in other languages

 This poem has not been translated into any other language yet.

 If You Forget Me